Relationship Advice

 Didn’t.
 See.
 That.
 Coming.
 I thought the accident was their fault.
 I followed him to his car and asked him questions.
 His voice rose angrily as he told me that I drove right through the red light.
 I was panicked!
 I had never caused an accident before.
 I was so immersed in my telephone conversation that I ran a red light and didn’t even know it.
 I felt so guilty.
 I was guilty.

 I didn’t know what to do.
 I called my husband, Bobby.
 I screamed in a whisper, “I think I did something bad.”
 I told him the story and asked what I should do.
 He explained how to report the accident.
 I asked how I should explain it to the police.
-He said, “Tell the truth, Honey.
-You don’t have to worry about words when you tell the truth.
+He said, “Tell the truth.
+You don’t have to worry about choosing words when you tell the truth.
 I’ll be there in five minutes.”

+I mentally slapped my palm on my forehead, and I calmed immediately.
+I hadn’t even thought of lying, but in that moment of panic and guilt, I couldn’t see my way through the situation.
+Bobby had reminded me that God’s way is simple.
+(Note that I didn’t say easy.)
 I walked over to the scene, and a police officer was already there.
 I apologized to the couple, and the woman gave me a hug and said, “It’s OK, Honey.
 I did that once when I was young.”
 She meant to comfort, but it made me feel worse.
 I didn’t feel like I deserved their forgiveness.

-So, I turned to the police officer and confessed everything.
+I turned to the police officer and confessed everything.
 I was like a verbal tornado, leaving no chance for anyone else to get a word in edgewise.
 It was as if I had swallowed a dictionary and was determined to use every single word in one go.
-He just stood there, mouth slightly open.
+He just stood there; mouth slightly open.
 I finally took a breath and realized I had stolen all the words, leaving everyone else with nothing but nods and polite smiles.
 Um, no need to call Angry Man.

 The gift.